 Third, corroboration is to be found in the behavior of other price indexes, notably the WPI, where we now have data through November.
-The total index reached its peak rate of increase (over a sixmonth span, seasonally adjusted at annual rate) in March 1969 at 5 percent and has declined since then to about 2 percent.
-The decisive drop occurred in the farm products, processed foods, and feeds component, from 8.5 percent in December 19695 to a negative figure currently.
-Industrial commodity prices, as usual, have shown a much milder movement, but nevertheless did decline from a 4 percent rate in October 1969 to about 3 percent currently.
+The total index reached its peak rate of increase (over a six-month span, seasonally adjusted at annual rate) in March 1969 at 5 per cent, and has declined since then to about 2 per cent.
+The decisive drop occurred in the farm products, processed foods, and feeds component, from 81⁄2 per cent in December 19695 to a negative figure currently (September 1970).
+Industrial commodity prices, as usual, have shown a much milder movement but nevertheless did decline from a 4 per cent rate in October 1969 to about 3 per cent currently.
 The drop in the rate of change in food prices at wholesale has been sharper than at retail, as has usually been the case in the past.
-The high month was December 1969 at 10 percent, and the latest figure is -2 percent.
+The high month was December 1969, at 10 per cent, and the latest figure is -2 per cent.

 The prices of crude materials at wholesale have played their traditional role by declining early and sharply.
-Their peak rate of increase, 16 percent per year, was attained in March 1969.
-The latest, and lowest, rate is -3 percent.
-The weekly industrial materials index has behaved in a similar, though more extreme fashion, by declining from a peak rate of increase of 25 percent per year in January 1969 to a current low of -14 percent, a drop of thirty-nine percentage points in the past year and a half.
-The GNP deflator reached its fastest rate of increase between the fourth quarter of 1969 and the first quarter of 1970-namely, 6.4 percent.
-The latest figure, for the second to third quarter, is 4.6.
+Their peak rate of increase, 16 per cent per year, was attained in March 1969.
+The latest, and lowest, rate is -3 per cent.
+The weekly industrial materials index has behaved in a similar, though more extreme, fashion, by declining from a peak rate of increase of 25 per cent per year in January 1969 to a current low of -14 per cent, a drop of 39 percentage points in the past year and a half.
+The GNP Deflator reached its fastest rate of increase between the fourth quarter of 1969 and the first quarter of 1970, namely, 6.4 per cent.
+The latest figure, for the second to the third quarter, is 4.6 per cent.

-Finally, all the diffusion indexes of Figure 12-3 have receded from their highs, which were reached during 1968 and 1969.
-The decline to date has been largest in the index that has typically moved earliest-industrial materials prices.
+Finally, all the diffusion indexes of Chart 3 have receded from their highs, which were reached during 1968 and 1969.
+The decline to date has been largest in the index that has typically moved earliest: industrial materials prices.
 In general, the rise in prices is no longer as widespread as it was, and price reductions are now somewhat more common.

 All these developments are consistent with what has happened during past economic slowdowns.
-Although we must await further evidence to be confident that a decline of substantial dimensions in the rate of change in prices is underway, if this welcome development does take place, it will mark one more occasion when the price system has reacted to a reduction in demand pressures.
+Although we must await further evidence to be confident that a decline of substantial dimensions in the rate of change in prices is under way, if this welcome development does take place it will mark one more occasion when the price system has reacted to a reduction in demand pressures.